Does Webull Corporation (BULL) Pay a Dividend? (2026)

 Does Webull Corporation (BULL) pay a dividend?

-Webull Corporation (BULL) currently returns little or nothing as a dividend.
+No. There is no dividend on BULL in our data and the yield is 0%.
 Figures are approximate and tied to the asOf date; verify live numbers before acting.
 Because Webull is not consistently profitable on a GAAP basis, a traditional P/E ratio is not meaningful, so the market values it on revenue growth, users, and assets rather than earnings.
 The gap between a slightly positive adjusted EPS and a GAAP loss is worth understanding, since it reflects non-cash and SPAC-related charges as well as the underlying run rate.

 The bottom line on the BULL dividend